Eau Claire, Wisconsin: Geography

 Eau Claire is about 90 mi east of Minneapolis and St. Paul, Minnesota, on the northern fringes of the Driftless Zone.

 According to the United States Census Bureau, the city has an area of 34.14 sqmi, of which 32.04 sqmi is land and 2.10 sqmi is water.

 The city's terrain is characterized by the river valleys, with steep slopes leading from the center to the eastern and southern sections of the city.
 The lands into which the urban area is expanding are increasingly hilly.

 There are two lakes in the city, Dells Pond and Half Moon Lake.
 Dells Pond is a reservoir created by a hydroelectric dam, and was formerly used as a holding pool for logs.
 Half Moon Lake is an oxbow lake created as part of the former course of the Chippewa River.

 Climate

 In the Köppen climate classification, Eau Claire is classified as a humid continental climate (Dfb bordering on Dfa), usually termed as the subtype of warm, sometimes hot, summer.
 Its climate is due to its latitude and interior location in North America.
-The average annual temperature is only 46 °F. Although the extremes exceed 110 °F upwards and −40 °F, which demonstrates the four well-defined seasons of the year, with severe winters generally colder than the winters of European Russia south of Moscow at a much lower latitude.
+The average annual temperature is only 46 °F. The extremes exceed 110 °F and −40 °F, which demonstrate the four well-defined seasons of the year.
 The amount of annual snowfall (47") exceeds the amount of annual rainfall (31"), the total precipitation is greater than other major cities in Wisconsin such as Milwaukee and Madison.
 July has an average temperature of 71.6 °F and January an average of 14.4 °F, where temperatures below freezing point can remain for a long duration.